 Liability is one of the main reasons that any business owner opts for a limited liability company over a sole proprietorship.
 That’s because limited liability companies offer more protection to business owners, as their business is a separate legal entity from them.

 With an LLC, the personal assets of a business owner are more protected.
-Say for example that you’ve taken out a business loan that you can’t repay.
+Say, for example, you’ve taken out a business loan that you can’t repay.
 Because your personal assets are separated from your business assets, you’re less likely to lose any of your personal assets if your lender takes legal action against your business.

 Whereas with a sole proprietorship, you might be at risk to lose your personal assets because you don’t have that personal liability protection.